ethancanne/gias-hope-2/content/pages/home-page.md

 pageInformation:
   title: Home
   link: /
-  description: Witnessing goodness arise by shining God’s light and hope for the most broken, hurting, poor, orphaned and vulnerable ones here at home, and around the world in honor of Gianna Lilyfaith.
+  description: Witnessing goodness arise by shining God’s light and hope for the most broken, hurting, poor, orphaned and vulnerable ones here at home, and around the world in honor of Gianna Lilyfaith Cannelongo.
   desktopPageImage: /family-2.webp
   mobilePageImage: /family-small.webp
   isHidden: true